dialuser/deeponet/README.md

 ### Ensemble dataset

-The ATS ensemble dataset used in this study can be downloaded from this [Zenodo repo](https://doi.org/10.5281/zenodo.10834984)
+The ATS ensemble dataset used in this study can be downloaded from this [Zenodo repo](https://doi.org/10.5281/zenodo.10834984) The ATS ensemble files can be parsed using readensemble.py.

 ### Run code